CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 </pre>

 Hint: You can safely ignore other warnings (other mentioned problems).
-In the unlikely case something is wrong in general --- please contact us.
+In the unlikely case something is wrong in general &mdash; please contact us.

 Now, go back to your browser: https://localhost:8080/?auto_refresh=true  You should see something similar to this: